Brett Hull Hockey: Development and release

-In April 1993, Accolade announced that it had signed exclusive licensing agreements with St. Louis Blues right winger Brett Hull and former New York Cosmos forward Pelé to endorse and help design sports games for the SNES, Sega Genesis, and MS-DOS.
-Brett Hull Hockey was first released in January 1994 by Accolade, and it received a European release by Sony Electronic Publishing later in the same year.
-A version for the Sega Genesis was advertised and planned for a 1993/1994 release in all regions, alongside the Super NES version.
-Unlike the SNES version, which used Mode 7 to display the playfield, the Genesis version featured isometric graphics instead and despite reportedly being completed, it was cancelled for unknown reasons.
+In April 1993, Accolade announced that it had signed exclusive licensing agreements with St. Louis Blues right winger Brett Hull and former New York Cosmos forward Pelé to endorse and help design sports games for the Super NES, Genesis, and MS-DOS.
+Brett Hull Hockey was released in January 1994 by Accolade, then in Europe by Sony Electronic Publishing later the same year.
+A version for the Genesis was advertised and planned for a 1993/1994 release in all regions, alongside the Super NES version.
+Unlike the Super NES version, which uses Mode 7 to display the playfield, the Genesis version used isometric graphics.
+Despite reportedly being completed, it was cancelled for unknown reasons.